 Grazing Dinner

-The Globe and Mail's Number One Pick this Summer!
+The Globe and Mail's Number One Pick for Summer 2025!

 Meewasin’s Grazing Dinners have been selected as The Globe and Mail’s number one pick for summer exploration in their "Hidden Canada 2025" top 10 list of destinations!